 The department comprises 4.5 Consultant Histopathologists and a team of Biomedical Scientists who handle 4500 specimens (approx.) annually including liver biopsies, whole or part of organs resection specimens, and referrals for expert opinion from other centres.
+One of the consultant posts is currently vacant.
 There is also an active postgraduate pathology teaching programme.

 The department offers a rapid diagnostic service for small biopsies, and a 24/7 service for frozen section diagnosis.
+The 24/7 service is currently restricted to weekend, daytime cover only.

-HISTOPATHOLOGY SERVICE PERSONNEL AND CONTACT DETAILS Consultants
+3.8.1 HISTOPATHOLOGY SERVICE PERSONNEL AND CONTACT DETAILS

+Consultants